-Mr. Vikas Upendra Nayak was appointed on December 8, 2005 on the Board of the Company.
-Mr Vikas Upendra Nayak has experience in manufacturing of Diamond studded Gold jewellery and Cut and Polished Diamonds.
+Mr. Dilip Krishnalal Thakar joined the Board on December 8, 2005.
+Mr. Dilip Krishnalal Thakar has experience in manufacturing of Diamond Studded Gold Jewellery and Cut and Polished Diamonds.
+Since last ten years he is mainly concentrated in jewellery manufacture and its exports.

-Shareholding of Mr. Vikas Nayak is NIL as on September 8, 2010.
+Shareholding of Mr. Dilip Krishnalal Thakar is Nil as on August 29, 2011.